 Being the fan of westerns that I am, I was immediately taken in by the new HBO incarnation of Westworld.
 Even though I enjoyed the original 1973 film, it wasn’t without its flaws, which is why I was open to a new take on it, and I can say the show did not let me down, and ended its first season with me begging for more.
-Parts of the show, including its jaw-dropping finale were filmed at the very accessible Paramount Ranch (which we visited before, back in 2015, you can view that post here) so I felt it was time for a revisit!
+In the show we are introduced to the town of Escalante, and later it is where the jaw-dropping finale takes place – all of it being filmed at the very accessible Paramount Ranch (which we visited before, back in 2015, you can view that post here) so I felt it was time for a revisit!
 I also took along my friend, Kaitlyn, also a fan of the show, who had never visited Paramount Ranch before.

 If you didn’t read my previous post on Paramount Ranch, but are familiar with the 1990s TV show Dr. Quinn: Medicine Woman, then this will look very familiar, as it was used for Colorado Springs.
-It was also used in the sci-fi sudo-western, Firefly.
+It was also used in an episode of the sci-fi sudo-western, Firefly.

 Between our first visit and this one, little changed, with the exception of fresh paint and the addition of the church, which was used in Westworld, and I was delighted to find still there.